-Mark's versatility allows him to teach with various organisations including Independent Arts.
+Mark's versatility allows him to teach with various organisations, including Independent Arts.
 He offers a range of design and photography-based sessions, which can really stimulate the creative mind in all of us.

 I am delighted to be delivering arts and crafts sessions for Independent Arts, as well as reminiscence sessions.

-I came down to the island with my husband three years ago, as we moved with his work.
+I came down to the island with my husband several years ago, as we moved with his work.
 We have settled very well on the island and everyone has made us welcome.
 I undertook my Fine Art Degree in Manchester and Coventry (1978–1981) and have taught in many Adult Education Centres in Manchester and Harrogate.
 I have joined lots of clubs/groups on the island - I belong to the Freshwater Book Club, I attend a local Pottery Group where I design and make animals out of clay and also many vases decorated with leaves, stems and 'green men'.
 If I have any spare time, I enjoy walking in the countryside and taking in the fantastic views - my favourite areas for walking are The Needles, Ventnor, Newtown.

 I take many photographs and do much sketching whilst walking and when back home, use these ideas for paintings, etc. I enjoy visiting the theatre and support many Amateur Dramatic performances, which are excellent.
-Sometime in the future, I hope to take part in the Open Studios.
+Some time in the future, I hope to take part in the Open Studios.

 Julian is a freelance photographer/artist based on the Island.
 He leads photography sessions on our Time & Tide participatory arts project.
 (This portrait of Julian was taken by Bill, a participant in the project.)